 When it gets to that time of the year, and it becomes irresistible to bust out the cute sandals and heels that have been sitting at the back of your closet for a while, uncertainty starts to creep in.
 Being fully aware of the debate around open-toed shoes, it is best to ask questions or look around for the answers yourself.
 The first place to look is your school’s dress code for teachers.

-Typically, schools provide guidelines for the kinds of outfits and footwear that they find appropriate.
+Typically, schools provide guidelines for the kinds of outfits and footwear appropriate.
 In some cases, the reason for banning open-toed shoes and sometimes backless shoes is safety.
-Some administrations state that it is safer for the teachers in the school to have closed-toe shoes, especially when dealing with kids of that certain age.
-Still, that reason is not entirely solid as it is not every day you run into the broken glass all over the floor of the class, or you stub your toes consecutively.
+Some administrations state that it is safer for the teachers in the school to have closed-toe shoes, especially when dealing with kids of that particular age.
+Still, that reason is not entirely solid as it is not every day you run into the broken glass all over the class floor, or you stub your toes consecutively.

 In some other cases, some schools allow the use of open-toed shoes with a requirement attached to it: Teachers who opt for open-toed shoes must have their toenails perfectly and neatly manicured.

 This leads you to wonder what exactly the fuss is all about — being inappropriate or having ugly toes!
 Ultimately, it appears to be more of a tradition being followed than a real sense of being inappropriate or otherwise.

 Another way to find out if the opinion on open-toed shoes is unwritten disapproval is by looking around.
 From fellow teachers to members of the management, pay close attention to what they are wearing.
 Should you spot the occasional open-toed pair of wedges or heeled sandals, then that could be your sign to don your pair.

 What Shoes Can You Wear?